 Benjamin David Olsen is a designer working in architecture, stagecraft, and exhibit design.
 He holds a Master of Architecture degree from Yale School of Architecture and a Bachelor or Arts from St. Olaf College.
 He was a graduate liaison to the Yale World Fellows program and a Franke Fellow.
 He received the David M Schwarz Travel Fellowship and the Bonde Award for interdisciplinary work in architecture & scenic design.

-His theatrical credits include work with Theater Latté Da, Artistry, Stages Theater Company, and Park Square Theater.
-For three years, he taught carpentry and painting at Saint Paul Academy and Summit School.
+Mr. Olsen's theatrical credits include stage designs for Theater Latté Da, Artistry, Stages Theater Company, and Park Square Theater.
 Upcoming work includes set designs for the world premier of Twelve Angry Men at Theater Latté Da.

 In his spare time, Mr. Olsen enjoys painting, gardening, traveling, and being outdoors.